United States Customs and Border Protection: Criticism

-National Public Radio's Morning Edition reported that CBP radiation-detection equipment at ports is "better at detecting kitty litter than dangerous weapons," and that U.S. borders are so porous that congressional investigators carrying simulated nuclear materials have walked across unchallenged.
+In 2008, National Public Radio's Morning Edition reported that CBP radiation-detection equipment at ports is "better at detecting kitty litter than dangerous weapons," and that U.S. borders are so porous that congressional investigators carrying simulated nuclear materials have walked across unchallenged.

-In an article entitled "DHS Decision-Making: Competence or Character?", James Giermanski states that the fundamental problem within CBP is that the agency has weak and sometimes flawed management.
-He says that DHS and CBP suffer from "seriously flawed decision-making", citing the "door only" policy, radio frequency identification technology, and lack of focus on exports which contain bombs.
+In a 2008 article entitled "DHS Decision-Making: Competence or Character?", James Giermanski stated that the fundamental problem within CBP is that the agency has weak and sometimes flawed management.
+He said that DHS and CBP suffer from "seriously flawed decision-making", citing the "door only" policy, radio frequency identification technology, and lack of focus on exports which contain bombs.

 The agency's practice of performing internal document checks on buses and trains running entirely within U.S. territory has been called "coercive, unconstitutional, and tainted by racial profiling".

 The United States Court of International Trade found that CBP improperly classified merchandise when it had untrained chemists testifying before the court.
 The court found that there were errors in the laboratory reports, that CBP destroyed the evidence, and the tests used by the chemist did not meet any Daubert standards.

 During a federal court case for unlawful removal, CBP and United States Department of Justice attorneys cited the U.S. Supreme Court case of Garcetti v.
 Ceballos (04-473), which ruled that CBP employees do not have protection from retaliation by CBP managers under the First Amendment of the Constitution.
-The free speech protections of the First Amendment have long been used to shield whistleblowers from retaliation.
+The free-speech protections of the First Amendment have long been used to shield whistleblowers from retaliation.
 In response to the Supreme Court decision of Garcetti v.
 Ceballos, the House of Representatives passed H.R.
 985, the Whistleblower Protection Act of 2007, and the Senate passed its version of the Whistleblower Protection Act (S. 274), which has significant bipartisan support.

-In 2005, a merger of ICE and CBP was considered, following a review at the request Senator Susan Collins (R-ME) chairwoman of the Senate Homeland Security and Governmental Affairs Committee, that found morale and operational issues with ICE and the overlapping responsibilities within the two agencies.
+In 2005, a merger of ICE and CBP was considered, following a review at the request Senator Susan Collins (R-ME), chairwoman of the Senate Homeland Security and Governmental Affairs Committee, that found morale and operational issues with ICE and the overlapping responsibilities within the two agencies.